conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/BayesianPhylogenyConstruction.md

 ## Dataset

 * This demonstration uses the trees files as output from [BEAST](https://beast.community/).
 The same dataset was run independently twice through BEAST, producing two trees files: [Run1_RwandaR3Clone.trees](https://conmeehan.github.io/PathogenDataCourse/Datasets/Run1_RwandaR3Clone.tree) and [Run2_RwandaR3Clone.trees](https://conmeehan.github.io/PathogenDataCourse/Datasets/Run2_RwandaR3Clone.trees).
-* These files are large and may take some time to download.
+* These original files contained 100,000,000 states each, as is usual for *Mycobacterium tuberculosis* BEAST runs.
+These files are very large so for demonstration purposes have been cut to 10,000,000 states each

 ## Tracer Steps